opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/amazon_s3.rst

 Amazon S3 connector
 ===================

-The Amazon S3 connector retrieves files from an AWS S3
+The Amazon S3 connector retrieves content from a file stored in an Amazon S3 bucket.

 .. admonition:: Prerequisites
   :class: important